QuickBooks Blog

 2. Withhold employee taxes: The employer withholds the correct amount of payroll taxes from their employee’s salaries based on their W-4 form details.

 3. Deposit taxes to IRS: You’re responsible for depositing the withheld taxes from employees’ wages along with your share of FICA taxes to the Internal Revenue Service (IRS).
 You can do this electronically through EFTPS (Electronic Federal Tax Payment System).
-The frequency of the deposits depends on the tax liability of the employers.
+The frequency of the deposits depends on the employers' tax liability.

 4. Report taxes: Report any wages, tips, and additional compensations that you have paid to the employees.
 You can do this by filing forms 941, 943, 944, 945, and 940 either through e-file or on paper.

 5. Correct previously filed payroll tax errors: If there are any errors in a previously filed tax return, you can correct them with a 94X-X form.
-In case you overpay the payroll taxes, you can even request a refund.
+If you overpay the payroll taxes, you can even request a refund.

 6. Keep accurate records: As a small business owner, you also have to occasionally update financial records for accuracy.